MEIBIKAN GOJU-RYU Timeline

 1953 On October 8th, Grand Master Chojun Miyagi passes away.

-1963 The family of Grand Master Chojun Miyagi officially appoints Sensei Meitoku Yagi as successor of Okinawan Gojyu-Ryu.
+1963 The family of Grand Master Chojun Miyagi officially appoints Sensei Meitoku Yagi as successor of Okinawan Goju-Ryu.
 Dai Sensei is given Master Miyagi’s Gi and Obi.